attaulla2000/meeting-agenda/README.md

 - We have an office in a shared space building.
 - USIPI has seven board members of those, four are <em>executive members</em>

-Board Members <em> Hyder Khan, Ali Rahman, Ayub Ibrahim, Attaulla Khan,</em> Nasir Mujawar, Nazar Khan, Zafar Siddiqui and Omair Farooqui
+<p> Board Members <em> Hyder Khan, Ali Rahman, Ayub Ibrahim, Attaulla Khan,</em> Nasir Mujawar, Nazar Khan, Zafar Siddiqui and Omair Farooqui </p>
-Board members meet about once a month.
-Executive members meet weekly on conference calls and once a year physically.
+<p> Board members meet about once a month.
+Executive members meet weekly on conference calls and once a year physically. </p>

 #### ------------------------- Domain of Activity ----------------------